Hilda

 November 2010

 Visiting Hilda and Luis is always a joy!
 Luis has been able to buy a new motorcycle to work the family business, which is a big step up from walking when we first met them.
 They have begun a second business...Hilda sells cooking wood at the house for those in the village.
 The children are great.
-Jimmy and Yulissa are in school, and their oldest son works to help the family with expenses.
+Jimmy and Yulissa are in school, and their oldest son works to help support the family's expenses.
 Luis and Hilda have become community leaders and greatly help when volunteers come to serve the community.